jetbrains-academy/introduction_to_python/Functions/Parameters and call arguments/task.md

 TypeError: my_function() missing 1 required positional argument: 'surname'
 ```

-In the code editor define a function that prints the square of a passed parameter.
+In the code editor, define a function that prints the square of a passed parameter.

-<div class='hint'>Add the parameter <code>x</code> inside parentheses in function definition.</div>
+<div class='hint'>Add the <code>x</code> parameter inside parentheses in the function definition.</div>